 - the student Does Not Pass, and is recommended to either identify a different advisor and topic or possibly withdraw from the program.

-After passing the Oral Exam, and completing departmental course requirements, the student will Advance to Candidacy.
+After passing the Oral Exam, and completing the core course requirements, the student will advance to Candidacy.

 Content of the Presentation